czyssrs/LLM_X_papers/README.md

-# finance_healthcare_law_llm_papers
-Continually-updated reading list of LLM papers in Finance, Healthcare, and Law
+# Large Language Models for Finance, Healthcare, and Law
+This is a collection of research papers for Large Language Models in finance, healthcare, and law.

+## Finance

+## Healthcare

+## Law